platers/obsidian-linter/docs/rules.md

 Alias: `yaml-title`

 Inserts the title of the file into the YAML frontmatter.
-Gets the title from the first H1 or filename if there is no H1.
+Gets the title based on the selected mode.

 Options:
 - Title Key: Which YAML key to use for title
 	- Default: `title`
+- Mode: The method to use to get the title
+	- Default: `first-h1-or-filename-if-h1-missing`
+	- `first-h1-or-filename-if-h1-missing`: Uses the first H1 in the file or the filename of the file if there is not H1
+	- `filename`: Uses the filename as the title
+	- `first-h1`: Uses the first H1 in the file as the title

-Example: Adds a header with the title from heading.
+Example: Adds a header with the title from heading when `mode = 'First H1 or Filename if H1 Missing'`.

 Before: